How to save tax on bonuses in the UK

 What’s more, your employer won’t pay any NIC (usually 13.8%) if the bonus is paid into the pension.
 In many cases, employers will pass this saving on to you, which in the case above would be an additional £1,380 (£11,380).

-There are even greater benefits if you earn above £100,000 (or if the bonus pushes your total earnings above this).
+There are more significant benefits if you earn above £100,000 (or if the bonus pushes your total earnings above this).

 This is because your Personal Allowance (the tax-free amount of income you can earn) gets reduced.
 For every £2 you earn above £100,000, you lose £1 of your Personal Allowance.

-This will limit how much you can put into a pension, sometimes right down to £4,000 per annum.
-If you have high earnings, there are three things you can do to avoid the tapered annual allowance.
+This will limit how much you can put into a pension.
+Depending on your earnings, your pension allowance can be reduced down to £4,000.
+If you have high earnings, there are three things you can do to avoid the tapered annual allowance; Pension carry forwards, ISAs and Venture capital trusts.

 “How much can I put into a pension?” is a simple question, but there’s no easy answer.
 It requires you to work out your annual allowance and the impact of any tapered allowance.
 There’s a balance between maximising the tax breaks without paying any tax charges.